Home Loans for Multi-Family Properties (2-4 Units)

 Any property that has 2-4 units is considered a multi-family home.
 This includes duplexes (2 units), triplexes (3 unit), and fourplexes (4 units).
 Keep in mind, that any property that has more than 4 units is considered commercial.
-If you are looking to finance a property with 5 or more units, seek out a commercial mortgage lender (unfortunately, we do not offer these types of loans).
+If you are looking to finance a property with 5 or more units, you will need to speak with a commercial mortgage lender.

 One of the best aspects of 2-4 unit properties is that if you plan to occupy one of the units, it receives similar treatment to that of a single family residence.
 This means that you can obtain a loan with the same type of loan terms as a 1 unit home since it will be classified as “owner occupied” instead of as an investment property.

-Fortunately, there also are higher loan limits allowed on multi-unit homes to accommodate to higher prices for these sort of purchases.
-With each additional unit, the limit of what you can borrow is higher.
+Fortunately, there also are higher loan limits allowed on multi-unit homes to accommodate to higher prices for these sort of properties.
+With each additional unit, the amount that you may borrow is higher.
 This is the case for both conforming loan limits (conventional loans) and FHA loan limits.
-Conforming loan limits and FHA loan limits are the same throughout most the country, but vary in higher cost areas.

 2020 Conforming Loan Limits: